toilville/prolevibesummertemplate/README.md

 ## License

 Open source, as it should be.
 Details TBD, but expect something that keeps it free and open.

+---

+## Template Metadata

+This repository includes GitHub template metadata in `.github/template.yml` for discoverability and ease of use.

 ## Support & Community